Docs / Getting Started / Installation

 ~/.vellum/

-Everything is plain text.
+Everything is plain text (aside from the SQLite database).
 You can open these files in any editor, read them, change them, even put them in version control.
 Your assistant's brain is not a black box.
 It's a folder on your computer.

 Permissions